The APX-hardness of the Traveling Tournament Problem: The Construction of the Instance

 To construct an instance $J$ of TTP-$k$, we further add $m(m^2-1)-1$ new vertices on the depot position of $I'$.
-Therefore, $J$ has $m^3$ vertices, each representing a team.
+So, $J$ has $m^3$ vertices, each representing a team.
 Among these vertices, $m(m^2-1)$ vertices are considered as \emph{dummy} vertices, including one depot vertex and $m(m^2-1)-1$ new vertices.
-This construction can be achieved in polynomial time, leading to the following lemma.
+This construction can be achieved in polynomial time.
+So, we have the following result.

 \begin{lemma} Given an instance $I$ of Restricted $k$-TC, we can construct the above instance $J$ of TTP-$k$ in polynomial time. \end{lemma}

 An illustration of the relations for instances $I$, $I'$ and $J$ can be seen in Figure~\ref{fig01}.
 Both $I'$ and $J$ are obtained by adding some vertices on the depot position of $I$.